HydraDragonAntivirus/HydraDragonAntivirus/README.txt

 For Windows you also need download https://npcap.com/#download for scapy and netsh advfirewall reset for reset firewall settings
-For Snort download at there: https://www.snort.org/downloads and add to console If you want run web signatures then you need load website signatures by button HIPS folder things should be add Snort rules folder
-If you want do scan, you first need enable it by button You need stop clamd manually after close this program
+For Snort download at there: https://www.snort.org/downloads and add to console If you want run web signatures then you need load website signatures by button HIPS folder things should be add Snort rules folder also config things If you want do scan, you first need enable it by button You need stop clamd manually after close this program